 Throughout that journey I had one secret weapon!
 Deborah, an English Corporate Executive-turned-Coach who had created her dream life, living and working in a small town on Lake Geneva, Switzerland.
 With her help I rocketed up a corporate ladder and, once again, decided to take a leap of faith, albeit a strategic one!
 The Coaching, six years in Government, my thirst for knowledge, fool-hardy “say yes” approach and a lot of study had brought me to a realization.
 I had choices.
 I could do anything!

 The next big leap & the artist

-A three-week US road trip, a young San Diegan Artist called Ciara and a my dwindling enthusiasm for a high stress job led to the biggest decision yet.
+A three-week US road trip and a my dwindling enthusiasm for a high stress job led to the biggest decision yet.
 I would move to California.
 A year later, having hunkered down, saved, soul-searched and researched I moved and became a student again, studying Business and Psychology at San Diego State University.
 A few wonderful clients, some sunshine and a little space to think helped me realize that I had found my purpose.
 I found Professional Coaching rewarding beyond belief.

 I know this for certain; whatever your version of my crazy journey is, you can do it!
 I have no special powers.
-Just a willingness to say yes, ask for help, do things that scare me and occasionally look foolish.
+Just a willingness to say yes, ask for help, and do things that scare me.